sap-tutorials/sap-build-process-automation/tutorials/spa-run-agent-settings/spa-run-agent-settings.md

 ## Prerequisites
  - Access to a [SAP BTP tenant with SAP Build Process Automation](spa-subscribe-booster)
- - Installed and set up desktop agent
+ - Install and set up the [Desktop Agent 3](spa-setup-desktop-3-0-agent) to run the automation

 ## You will learn
   - How to create an Agent Attribute in the tenant.